“Someone was by to see you, bossman.” Sandy handed him an embossed business card.

 “I always wanted to be on that show.”
 Dan said.

 “I’m not surprised.
 But it was a fucking horror show to produce.
 Can you imagine what it took to keep the studio clean.
 Young boys and girls in shower rooms with chaperons.
 The sexual tension was as slimy as the slime.”

 “Wow.
 I never thought of that.
 But I remember you now.
-Man I wanted to be a DJ and spin records the way you did.”
+Man, I so wanted to be a DJ and spin records the way you did.”

 “Pre-recorded you know.
 I just twiddled.”
 Cyrtys mimed fiddling with records on two turntables.
-“But you can’t imagine the number of girls who thought I was totally hot.
+“You can’t imagine the number of girls who thought I was totally hot.
 It was as if they hadn’t seen a cute black boy before.”